Here's a perfect recipe for Meatless Mondays: Skinny Slow Cooker Spinach Lasagna.

-- Sprinkle with remaining ½ cup mozzarella and ¼ cup grated Parmesan cheeses.
+Sprinkle with remaining ½ cup mozzarella and ¼ cup grated Parmesan cheeses.
 Cover and let stand 10 minutes to allow the cheese to melt.

-Source: Slightly adapted from Fix-It and Forget-It Lightly Revised & Updated: 600 Healthy, Low-Fat Recipes for Your Slow Cooker
+Recipe source: Slightly adapted from Fix-It and Forget-It Lightly Revised and Updated: 600 Healthy, Low-Fat Recipes for Your Slow Cooker by Phyllis Good

-If you liked this Slow Cooker Spinach Lasagna, you might also like:
+If you like this Slow Cooked Spinach Lasagna, you might also like: